Vitals-Interns/intern-goals/code_challenges/olivia_bennett/the_basics.md

 ```

 What would happen here and why?
 How should I change this code to get an output of 14?
+If this code were put into the terminal it would return with no output meaning that the code would not run at all.
+In order to change this, the code would need three variables, two for the adding numbers and one for the final sum.
+In addition it would need a return value.
 **Answer 6:**
+a = "4"
+b = "10"
+c = "14"

+if "a + b" equal? "c"
+  return "c"
+ end

 ## Question 7